Skip to content

 Returns

-• ve: New variance estimator with the appropriate weights applied.
+• ve: New variance estimator of the same type as the argument, with the new weights applied.

 Examples